Select Parts of the Holy Bible for the use of the Negro Slaves in the British West-India Islands

-Select Parts of the Holy Bible for the use of the Negro Slaves in the British West-India Islands, sometimes referred to as a slave bible, is a censored version of the Bible specifically made for teaching a supposed pro-slavery version of Christianity to enslaved people in the British West Indies.
+The Select Parts of the Holy Bible for the use of the Negro Slaves in the British West-India Islands, shortly known as the Slave Bible, is an abbreviated version of the Bible specifically made for teaching a pro-slavery version of Christianity to enslaved people in the British West Indies.
+Over 90% of the Old Testament and over 50% of the New Testament were removed from the Bible in this edition.

 Background

-The book was published by a collective group of missionaries called The Incorporated Society for the Conversion and Religious Instruction and Education of the Negro Slaves in the British West India Islands; Beilby Porteus was the president of this society.